 Research organisation

-When referring to research organisations, Innovate UK uses the definition from the statutory guidance for the UK subsidy control regime, Subsidy Control Act 2022 which states:
+When referring to research organisations, Innovate UK uses the descriptions contained within the statutory guidance for the UK subsidy control regime, Subsidy Control Act 2022 to clarify if the organisation is acting without economic interest.

 This list is not comprehensive and is subject to change and exceptions.

-Research organisations should be non-profit distributing to qualify.
+Research organisations should be non-profit distributing to qualify and not acting with economic interest in the project.
 They should explain how they will disseminate the output of their project research as outlined in the application.

 Research organisations undertaking non-economic activity can be funded as follows: